yanmxa/genpilot/sample/runbooks/cluster-unknown.md

 If the pod instance of the deployment is present, go to (2) try to check its logs to see if any errors are preventing the creation of the klusterlet registration agent.
 If the the pod instance of the deployment is not present, go to (3) check the klusterlet agent which is responsible create the registration agent.

-(2) If the running instance > 0 of the pod, check the log of the pod of the klusterlet registration agent only if the it's pod exists!
+(2) If there is an instance of the klusterlet registration agent running on the managed cluster, check its log on it.

 ```bash
 oc -n open-cluster-management-agent logs -l app=klusterlet-registration-agent --context <managed-cluster-context>